arokem/coursebook/index.md

 ---
-title: Digital Skills for Researchers
+title: Neurohackweek
 layout: index
 ---

-# Digital Skills and Scholarship for Researchers
+# Neurohackweek: coursebook

-This course is designed to teach skills and scholarship at the leading edge of digital best practice for science research.
+This coursebook includes

 All content is provided in a modular structure, organised by topic.
 The content can be explored as discrete [modules][], in the order suggested in our [calendar][], or even in [your own creative way][coursebuilder].